o360/o360.github.io/README.md

 ## Getting Started

-To deploy the system you need several requirements:
+To deploy the system you need to meet several requirements:

 * **Linux system** which is able to run dockerized applications - we use Ubuntu 18.04 deployed to 2 core, 4 GB RAM, 100 GB SSD VPS;
 * **Google Drive Account** which is used to upload the feedback events results in the form of spreadsheets - the account can be personal or business, but proper account permissions must be configured;